Audi profit margin slips as plant costs offset sales gains

 Some of Audi's models have peaked and the brand has pushed planned overhauls of its top-selling A4 model and the Q7 SUV into 2015.

 "Audi has fared much better than expected with its ageing line-up," Frankfurt-based Bankhaus Metzler analyst Juergen Pieper said.
-"Mercedes is at a more favourable spot in its model cycle."
+"Mercedes is at a more favorable spot in its model cycle."

 After running over 90 extra shifts at its two main Germany-based assembly plants this year, Audi in September raised its delivery target to over 1.7 million autos from a record 1.58 million in 2013, relying on demand from China and Europe where it leads the premium segment.